 Funding for research training

-UK Research and Innovation funding for postgraduate research training goes directly to research organisations who then undertake the selection and recruitment of students.
-Prospective students seeking scholarships or bursaries for fees or stipends should contact the research organisation at which they wish to study.
-The research organisation will be able to offer advice on what funding is available, eligibility and application guidance.
+UK Research and Innovation funding for postgraduate research training goes directly to Doctoral Training Partnerships (DTPs) and Centre for Doctoral Training (CDTs) who then undertake the selection and recruitment of students.
+Prospective students should contact the DTP or CDT at which they wish to study.
+The DTP or CDT will be able to offer advice on what funding is available, eligibility and application guidance.

 The former Research Councils UK published the RCUK Training Grant Guide to complement the Terms and Conditions of Research Council Training Grants which came into effect for all new training grants from 1 February 2014 across the seven research councils.
 These aim to provide clarity and consistency for Research Organisations (ROs).
 These documents can be found here.